anhnguyendepocen/SSDSBook/_book/protectingYourWork.md

   /Notes
   /ProblemSets
   /Readings
-  /Software
   /WeeklyRepos
 ```

 Note again how these directories are named - there are no spaces, special characters, and the names are deliberately short but specific.
 For a directory with two words (`FinalProject` or `ProblemSets`), I use what is known as camelCase to name the file where the second (any any subsequent) words have their first character capitalized.
 You could also use dash-case (`Core-Documents`) or snake_case (`Core_Documents`) as a naming strategy.
 Regardless of which of these approaches you take, try to use it consistently.

 The course data release is embedded in an otherwise empty folder structure that mirrors this layout.
 When you download these data and the accompanying directories, un-zip them and move the entire contents to the root of your thumb drive or external hard drive.
 If you are registered for SOC 4650 and want your directory to match your registration, feel free to rename it `SOC4650`.

 ### The `Core-Documents` Directory
 This directory will *not* be included in the folder structure that you download along with the course data release.
-This directory will be added to your file system during **Lab-03**, when it is **cloned** from GitHub.
+This directory will be added to your file system during **Week 03**, when it is **cloned** from GitHub.
 A cloned directory is one that retains a digital link to the data stored on GitHub, meaning that it can be easily updated if changes are made.
-This will be explained in greater depth in the next chapter of the User's Guide. **Do not edit the files in these repositories.**
+This will be explained in greater depth in Introduction to GitHub chapter in this text.

-### The `Data` Directory
+### The `Data` Directory (SOC 4650/5650 *only*)
-The data directory should have copies of all original data and their documentation.
+The data directory should have copies of any original data and their documentation that are not disseminated to you as `R` packages.
 Most of these data are included in the initial data release, but you will have to add some additional data to this directory over the course of the semester.
 The data in this directory should be used as needed but not altered (one of the of the "good enough" research practices from the previous chapter).

 ### The `DoeAssignments` Directory
 Like the `Core-Documents` repository, this will not be included in the course data release.
 You will add it to your file system during **Lab-03**.
 It will also have a different name - your last name instead of 'Doe'.
 Once you add it, it will contain a number of subdirectories: